 If our cities continue to grow in height, which they will, it would be imperative that we develop new forms of transportation systems duly adapted to the new architectural landscapes.
 The Panama aims to inspire the creation of novel, innovative types of high-rise transit systems.

-The Panama concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Panama concept was imagined in April 2017 by Charles Bombardier and designed by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated from the Indian Institute of Science in 2014 with a master’s degree in Design.
 He currently works as a freelance vehicle designer in India.
 He also created the Drone Tower concept and the Orizon spacejet.